Gonçalo Feio: Legia Warsaw

 On 9 April 2024, following Kosta Runjaić's dismissal, it was reported by the media that Feio was to replace him as manager of Ekstraklasa side Legia Warsaw.
 A day later, Feio was officially announced by the club, signing a deal until the end of the 2024–25 season.

-On 15 August 2024, Legia drew 1–1 at home against Danish Superliga club Brøndby IF in the third qualifying round of the UEFA Conference League and advanced on aggregate after winning 2–3 away.
+On 15 August 2024, Legia drew 1–1 at home against Danish Superliga club Brøndby in the third qualifying round of the UEFA Conference League and advanced on aggregate after winning 2–3 away.
 At the final whistle, Feio made obscene gestures towards the away fans' section, later claiming he was provoked by Brøndby's behaviour towards his team during the first game.
 Two days later, he released a formal apology.
-For his antics, UEFA issued Feio with a suspended one-match ban.
+For his actions, UEFA issued Feio with a suspended one-match ban.
 In the opening match of the 2024–25 UEFA Conference League league phase, Feio led Legia to an 1–0 upset win over Betis on 3 October 2024.
 Five days later, he was charged with causing minor bodily harm and making criminal threats during the March 2023 incident while working at Motor.
 Legia reached the quarter-finals of the 2024–25 UEFA Conference League, marking a notable achievement in the club’s recent European history.
 In this stage, they faced Chelsea; the first leg, played on 10 April 2025 at the Polish Army Stadium, ended in a 3–0 defeat for Legia.
 However, in the return leg on 17 April 2025 at Stamford Bridge, Legia managed a 2–1 victory.
 Despite this impressive win, the aggregate score of 4–2 in favour of Chelsea saw Legia ultimately eliminated from the competition.
 On 2 May 2025, Feio led his team to a 4–3 win over Pogoń Szczecin in the 2024–25 Polish Cup final, securing Legia's 21st national cup win.

-On 25 May 2025, one day after finishing the league season in 5th, it was announced Feio would leave Legia at the end of June after failing to agree on a new contract.
+On 25 May 2025, one day after finishing the league season in fifth place, it was announced Feio would leave Legia at the end of June after failing to agree on a new contract.

-USL Dunkerque
+Dunkerque

 On 20 June 2025, Feio was unveiled as the new manager of French Ligue 2 club Dunkerque.
 He left after 23 days, without having overseen a single official fixture.
-French media reported that the decision followed tensions during pre-season, including a 5–1 friendly defeat to US Boulogne.
+French media reported that the decision followed tensions during pre-season, including a 5–1 friendly defeat to Boulogne.